Tayler Hawkins: San Francisco 49ers

 After going unselected in the 2022 NFL draft, Hawkins was signed by the San Francisco 49ers as an undrafted free agent.
 He was released at the final roster cuts and subsequently re-signed to the practice squad.
 He signed a reserve/future contract after the season on January 31, 2023.
 He was placed on injured reserve on August 29, 2023, which was to end his season.
 On September 6, he was waived from injured reserve.
 He was re-signed to the practice squad on October 24.
 He was elevated to the active roster for the team's season finale against the Los Angeles Rams, making his NFL debut in the game while recording an interception.
-He signed a reserve/future contract on February 13, 2024.

-Hawkins was waived by the 49ers with an injury settlement on August 22, 2024.
+Hawkins signed a reserve/future contract with San Francisco on February 13, 2024.
+Hawkins was waived by the 49ers with an injury settlement on August 22.

 DC Defenders

 On December 4, 2024, Hawkins signed with the DC Defenders of the United Football League (UFL).